DrewNaylor/guinget/docs/readmes/readme-v0.2-alpha.txt

 guinget
-Version 0.1.3.0 Alpha
+Version 0.2.0.0 Alpha
-Copyright (C) 2020 Drew Naylor.
+Copyright (C) 2020-2021 Drew Naylor.
 Licensed under Apache License 2.0.

 Unofficial GUI for Microsoft's Windows Package Manager (winget).
 Kinda like Synaptic, but for Windows.
 Not associated with either Microsoft or the Synaptic project.
-Microsoft does not endorse guinget.
+Microsoft does not endorse guinget. winget is Copyright (c) Microsoft Corporation.
+All rights reserved.

 You can get the source code for guinget from https://github.com/DrewNaylor/guinget

-libguinget is used for things like loading the package list and uses the Apache License 2.0. libguinget Copyright (C) 2020 Drew Naylor.
+libguinget is used for things like loading the package list and uses the Apache License 2.0. libguinget Copyright (C) 2020-2021 Drew Naylor.

 libscrollswitchtabs is part of the drews-libs project and is used for switching tab control tabs using the mouse scroll wheel, just like in many Linux applications. libscrollswitchtabs uses the Apace License 2.0 and you can get its source code here: